August 10-13

 @Townsend Atelier

-We are so happy that David will be returning to our studio to teach 4-day workshop at our studio.
+We are so happy that David will be returning to our studio in 2024 to teach 4-day workshop at our studio.
 His workshops fill up quickly so register as soon as you can.

 Materials list: